jordantkohn/ABSA-PyTorch/README.md

 ### Updates:
 This repository integrates layers and modules from the [blitz bayesian deep learning library](https://github.com/piEsposito/blitz-bayesian-deep-learning) into the models constructed to solve the ABSA task using restaurant and laptop reviews data.

-New Bayesian models added to 'models' directory.
-These models use new blitz Bayesian layers from 'layers' directory
+New Bayesian models added to [models directory](./models/).
+These models use new blitz Bayesian layers from [layers directory](./layers/)

-Added train/test files:
-* train_bayes.py: uses blitz's sample_elbo() method to calculate training loss for backprop
-* test_bayes.py: only makes prediction on test examples where model confidence exceeds threshold
-* test_custom_text.py: UPDATE
+#### Training:
+Use train_bayes.py when training a bayesian model.
+Key differenceL loss is calculated using blitz's sample_elbo() method which includes KL divergence for weight/bias distributions in addition to cross entropy loss.

 ### Usage: